Sohla El-Waylly: Career

 In June 2020, a photo of Bon Appétit editor-in-chief Adam Rapoport in brownface resurfaced online and sparked widespread criticism.
 During an emergency company-wide Zoom meeting, El-Waylly called for Rapoport to step down.
 She then publicly accused the magazine of discriminating towards employees of color, claiming they were subject to lesser pay than their non-minority counterparts.
 Rapoport resigned the same day.
 In August 2020, El-Waylly announced on her Instagram that she would no longer appear in videos on the magazine's YouTube channel due to continued lack of progress by Condé Nast Entertainment in resolving the issues that had arisen, though she would continue to contribute recipes and articles to the magazine and website.
 Soon after, she announced she had completely severed ties with Bon Appétit.

 On September 23, 2020, a new series titled Stump Sohla was announced, which would be hosted on Andrew Rea's Babish Culinary Universe YouTube channel.
 The show premiered the next day.
 El-Waylly said she decided to work with Rea because she would have more creative control and direct cut of the video revenue.
 "I just really don't want to be a prop," she said in an interview with New York magazine.
 Rea and El-Waylly ended their collaboration in early 2021.
-El-Waylly also began a weekly column with Food52 called "Off-Script with Sohla" and is writing a cookbook.
+El-Waylly also began a weekly column with Food52 called "Off-Script with Sohla" and started writing a cookbook.

 El-Waylly hosts a web series for the American TV network History titled Ancient Recipes with Sohla.
 She also hosts a show for the New York Times Cooking YouTube channel titled Mystery Menu.
 She is also a judge on the HBO Max culinary reality competition The Big Brunch, along with Dan Levy and Will Guidara.

+On October 31, 2023, El-Waylly released her first cookbook titled, Start Here: Instructions for Becoming a Better Cook.

 Personal life

 El-Waylly lives in New York City with her husband, fellow chef Hisham "Ham" El-Waylly.
 They met while they were both attending the Culinary Institute of America.
+In September 2023, they announced the birth of their first child.